sous-chefs/sc-mongodb/mongodb/README.md

-If you would like to add your mongodb instance to a replicaset all you have to do is adding `mongodb::replicaset` to the node's run_list and make sure to add one ore more roles with the same prefix to all members of the replicaset.
+If you would like to add your mongodb instance to a replicaset all you have to do is adding `mongodb::replicaset` to the node's run_list and make sure to add one or more roles with the same prefix to all members of the replicaset.
 This prefix has to be defined in `mongodb[:cluster_role_prefix]` .
-For example you could create a role called "my_replicaset" and add this role to the run_list of all nodes which should be in the replicaset. finally you only have to define `mongodb[:cluster_role_prefix]` for all nodes in this cluster.
+For example you could create a role called "my_replicaset" and add this role to the run_list of all nodes which should be in the replicaset.
+Finally you only have to define `mongodb[:cluster_role_prefix]` for all nodes in this cluster.
 This way they are able to find each other.